ctjacobs/pyqso/docs/source/log_management.rst

 existing log in the logbook.
 To import, click ``Import Log...`` in the ``Logbook`` menu.

-Note that all data being imported must conform to the ADIF standard, otherwise it will be ignored.
+Note that each QSO record being imported must conform to the ADIF standard, otherwise the record will be ignored.

 Printing a log
 --------------

-Due to restrictions on the page width, only a selection of field names will be printed: callsign, date, time, frequency, and mode.
+The log that is currently selected can be printed out on paper or printed to a PDF file by clicking ``Print Log...`` in the ``Logbook`` menu.
+Each page uses a landscape orientation to maximise the amount of QSO information per line.
+The following data is included: Index, Callsign, Date, Time, Frequency, Mode, RST Sent, and RST Received.

 Filtering by callsign
 ---------------------